Abhishek-dhyani/ML_spring/README.md

 Coded in Python using Numpy, Tensorflow and Keras

 Algorithms include

-• Linear Discriminant Analysis \n
+• Linear Discriminant Analysis

-• Quadratic Discriminant Analysis \n
+• Quadratic Discriminant Analysis

 • Linear Regression

 • Logistic Regression

 • Ridge Regression

 • Multi Layer Neural Network

 • Convolutional Neural Networks using Tensorflow

 All the algorithms have been implemented from scratch.